JusticeBringer/Encrypt-and-decrypt/README.md

 It is generated an array of random elements, then a permutation and it is made an inverse permutation of pixels It is applied xor after a certain formula
 Cripted image is now saved in external memory
-Chi squared test is calculated and results are shown to the user
+Chi squared test is calculated and results are shown to the user.